brnt/idencoder/README.md

 The encoding alphabet is fully customizable and may contain any number of characters.
-By default, digits and lower-case letters are used, with some removed to avoid confusion between characters like o, O and 0.
+By default, digits and lower-case letters are used, with some characters removed to avoid confusion between characters like o, O and 0.
 The default alphabet is shuffled and has a prime number of characters to further improve the results of the algorithm.